ElectronicBabylonianLiterature/infrastructure/README.md

 docker-compose.yml or clone the repository and run `docker stack deploy -c mongosync/docker-compose.yml mongosync`.

 ### 4.12 Sitemap
-For the sitemap automated update information, check the [Sitemap section](https://github.com/ElectronicBabylonianLiterature/ebl-frontend#sitemap) of the Frontend repository documentation.
+For the sitemap automated and manual update configuration, check the [Sitemap section](https://github.com/ElectronicBabylonianLiterature/ebl-frontend#sitemap) of the Frontend repository documentation.

 ## 5. Troubleshooting
 ### 5.1.
 Consul fails to elect a leader